 1. Set up the VPN service

 - Pick a VPN service and get a subscription plan (We used & recommend Private Internet Access) .

 - Install and launch the VPN client on your device.

 - Select a server in a country from which you want to buy Steam games.

 - Enjoy the best gaming deals and start playing.

-If possible – for the best gaming experience – you should opt for a top premium VPN service since free plans usually offer only a limited number of servers to which you can connect and they also give you a limited and small amount of bandwidth.
+If possible – for the best gaming experience – you should opt for a top premium VPN service.
+That’s because free plans usually offer only a limited number of servers to which you can connect.
+And they also give you a limited and small amount of bandwidth.

 In the above example, we showed you how you can set up Private Internet Access (PIA), as we consider this VPN service to be very reliable and a great option for the price-performance ratio.

 With a PIA premium plan, you can enjoy the following features:

 - 35,000+ servers in 101 locations across 80+countries